TITLE 24

 (2) “Division” means the Division of Professional Regulation.

-(5) “Substantially related” means the nature of the criminal conduct for which the person was convicted has a direct bearing on the fitness or ability to perform 1 or more of the duties or responsibilities necessarily related to the work of a master elevator mechanic.
+(5) “Substantially related” means the nature of the criminal conduct for which the person was convicted has a direct bearing on the fitness or ability to perform 1 or more of the duties or responsibilities necessarily related to the work of an elevator mechanic.

-(6) “Unlicensed practitioner” means any person who engages in the occupational practice of a master elevator mechanic and has not been granted a license by the Board.
+(6) “Unlicensed practitioner” means any person who engages in the occupational practice of an elevator mechanic and has not been granted a license by the Board.

 § 6103.
 Board of Elevator Mechanics; appointments; composition; qualifications; term; vacancies; suspension or removal; unexcused absences; compensation.